 Make your own rules about what to wear during your morning video meetings and conferences.
 As a suit might not be the right choice in terms of comfort from working for home, choose a shirt and a tie during the day.
 Wear some comfortable trousers in a dark colour, and you will be ready for a productive day.

 Clothing is about what you communicate to the others, and in the context of working from home and reduced human contact, choose a tie.
 Depending on your day ahead, wear a colourful tie to lift the team spirit and start the conversation.
 It is all about the tiny details that will comfort your team as you look put together and in control.

 For working from home and video meetings, we recommend choosing a tie in a dark green with beautiful Bordeaux coloured thread going through the fabric.
 Such a necktie will give you a polished and professional look.
 Wear it with a shirt and a jumper or a cardigan during the colder months.

 Choose a breathable material for your tie to keep your body temperature in check throughout the day without overheating in the office.
-Wearing a suit and a tie is a special moment and part of the treats of being a man.
-Getting dressed and showing / for whatever you want to be noticed: someone who cares about details both in the working life and in the manner he dresses.
+Get dressed and get ready to be noticed as someone who cares about the details both in the working life and how he dresses.

-Choosing the right tie is an art: besides selecting the appropriate material for the season and occasion, one must choose the pattern and colours as well.
+Choosing the right tie is an art: besides selecting the appropriate material for the season and occasion, one must also select the pattern and colours.
 Depending on your schedule, choose a tie to send a message.
-Bright colours will lift the mood in a meeting.
-Choosing a more classical striped pattern in deeper colours would be perfect for meetings with superiors or clients.
+While bright colours will lift the mood, choosing a classic striped design, in deeper colours, would be perfect for meetings with superiors or clients.